 Does the new law apply equally to all adopted people born in Louisiana?

 Yes.
 All Louisiana-born adopted people today have an unrestricted right as adults to request and obtain copies of their own original birth certificates.
-The new law eliminates prior requirements to use a complex registry system or to obtain a court order to obtain your own birth record.
+The new law eliminates prior requirements to petition the court for an order to obtain your own birth record.

 How old do I have to be to request my own OBC?